 a) First Floor Businesses.
 Except as may otherwise be provided, one primary and two secondary exterior wall-mounted, projecting or roof signs shall be permitted for each first floor business, not including directional signs, on the building in which the business is located.
 The total allowed sign face area of all exterior signs is calculated by taking 100% of the primary building frontage plus 40% of each secondary building frontage, up to a maximum of three total building frontages.
 The total size of the business signage is shown in Chart A. The primary sign shall represent no more than 75% of the total allowed sign face area.
+Where more than one business/entity occupies the same physical space and shares the same entry/entries, the total allowed sign face area of all exterior signs shall be the same as if only one business was occupying the space.
 Secondary signage must be affixed to that portion of a building which is occupied by the business affixing such sign.
 If the sign is a series of awning valances it is considered one secondary sign.
-The square footage allowance is for directilluminated signs.
-Those primary or secondary signs which are selfilluminated silhouette or face-lit channel letters shall have their square footage allowance reduced by one-third (1/3).
+The square footage allowance is for direct-illuminated signs.
+Those primary or secondary signs which are self-illuminated silhouette or face-lit channel letters shall have their square footage allowance reduced by one-third (1/3).
+Any lighting for signage shall be Dark Sky Compliant per the International Dark Sky Association.